microsoft/ebpf-for-windows/docs/InstallEbpf.md

    * Run `$HOME/ebpf-for-windows-image/build-images.sh` and provide parameters for `repositry`, `tag` and `OSVersion`.

-3. Push ebpf-for-windows image to your repositry.
+3. Push the ebpf-for-windows image to your repository.

 4. Update `manifests/Kubernetes/ebpf-for-windows-daemonset.yaml` with the container image pointing to your image path.
 Run the following command:
 ```